yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 Even when you have a question, you should also follow that format.
 If you have a question, it means the project documentation is not sufficient enough for you to find an answer there.
 This is what is broken.
 You should ask for a fix.
-So instead of reporting, "How should I use class X?", say something like, "The current documentation is not complete; it doesn't explain how I should use class X. Please fix."
+So instead of reporting, "How should I use class X?," say something like, "The current documentation is not complete; it doesn't explain how I should use class X. Please fix."